Richard Oruche

-Richard Dean Oruche (born August 30, 1987) is an American professional basketball player of Nigerian descent.
-He is 1.93 m tall, and he plays at the shooting guard position.
+Richard Dean Oruche (born August 30, 1987) is an American former professional basketball player of Nigerian descent.
+He is 1.93 m tall, and he played at the shooting guard position.
 Oruche played with the senior men's Nigerian national basketball team.
 He competed at the 2012 Summer Olympics.

 The 6-foot-4 guard played professional basketball in Portugal for two years.
 Oruche averaged 15.4 points and 3.3 rebounds with the Portuguese League Associacao Academica de Coimbra, during the 2011–12 season.

 College career

 Oruche played college basketball at Northern Illinois University, and at the University of Illinois at Springfield.
 He graduated from UIS in 2010 with a degree in Business Administration and is believed to be the first UIS athlete to play in the Olympic Games.
 Oruche, who grew up in Bensenville, Illinois, was a scoring threat and go-to player for the 2009–2010 UIS team that went 11–13 overall and 7–11 in the Great Lakes Valley Conference.
 Oruche averaged team highs and led the Prairie Stars in scoring (19.8 points per game) and rebounding (5.8 rebounds per game) during the 2009–10 season, the inaugural year of Great Lakes Valley Conference GLVC membership.
 Oruche was the first UIS student-athlete to earn postseason accolades from the GLVC by being named second team All-GLVC.
 Oruche averaged 2.3 assists per game and had an 80.5 free-throw percentage.
 He scored in double figures in all but one game.
 Oruche was also the first Prairie Star student-athlete to earn the league's Player of the Week award in December 2009.
 He spent two seasons at Northern Illinois University as a red shirt freshman before transferring to UIS.
 Oruche graduated from Bensenville, Illinois, Fenton High School – located in Chicago's western suburbs.
 Richard Oruche is Fenton's all-time leading scorer with 1,196 points.